Pelosi makes first public remarks since husband’s assault | Times Leader

 Click here to subscribe today or Login.

-SAN FRANCISCO — House Speaker Nancy Pelosi, in her first public appearance since the brutal attack on her husband, rallied grassroots activists Friday, saying the midterm elections for control of Congress are a fight for democracy and “very winnable.”
+SAN FRANCISCO (AP) — House Speaker Nancy Pelosi, in her first public appearance since the brutal attack on her husband, rallied grassroots activists Friday, saying the for control of Congress are a fight for democracy and “very winnable.”

 “People say to me, ‘What can I do to make you feel better?’
 I say: ‘Vote!’”
 Pelosi told those on the call.